Captainarash/CaptCC/README.md

 He made a Lisp Compiler to convert the Lisp syntax to JS.
 I want to convert C to ASM.

-There parts below are almost complete:
+The parts below are almost complete:

 1. tokenizer.js
 2. parser.js